International students

 Tuition

-Tuition fees for private educational institutions in France are often more affordable than in many other countries.
-The diversity of programs offered provides students with a variety of options.
+Tuition fees in our private higher education institutions are often more affordable than in many other countries.

 Housing